 A course that gives the student the opportunity to apply the knowledge and skills attained in the classroom to business situations, and to gain business knowledge and make decisions in a situated environment.
-Prerequisite: Must have Junior or Senior standing.
+Prerequisite: .
+Prerequisite: Junior or Senior Standing.

 BU 461 Concentration Specific Internship